ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 A simple bookmarking service that lets you make your own link aggregator out of your bookmarks.
 Save links into your own archive.
 They get scraped so even if the website goes down you have a personal copy of the web page.
 Organize them into reading lists.
 Share reading lists to your friends, family and officemates.
 Spotify for your bookmarks.

+Also worked on this with Eric.

 Status: Beta stage.
 Got 5 users to test it.
 Went into a revamp after feedback, halted it because I got busy with work.

 #### Game Knights

 Minimalistic leaderboards for those who host Game Nights.
 Snap a photo of the winner for that nights' game night, type in the game that he played, write a short description about how he won and how many points.
 Revenue model?
 Get game publishers to advertise.
 Provide "Pro accounts" for board game pubs and card game/hobby shops.

+#### yrsay

+Pay what you want for digital goods.
+Upload your song, art, software, ebook and get a link.
+Share that link with people, they'll pay you in Bitcoin and they get the download.

+Worked on this with Ramon Tayag as well.

+Status: Ramon got it up and running, I mostly did the design.

 #### Restaurant Reservations